microsoft/vscode-docs/blogs/2018/12/04/rich-navigation.md

 December 4, 2018 Jonathan Carter, [@lostintangent](https://twitter.com/LostInTangent)

-Pull requests are a critical collaboration tool for millions of developers every day, facilitating asynchronous code reviews and the distribution of knowledge amongst teams and open source communities.
+Pull requests are a critical collaboration tool for millions of developers every day, facilitating asynchronous code reviews and the distribution of knowledge amongst teams and open-source communities.
 Because of this widespread utility and adoption, any advancement to the PR review workflow can have a significant impact on developer productivity, product quality and release velocity.

 In September, along with GitHub, [we announced the GitHub Pull Requests extension](https://code.visualstudio.com/blogs/2018/09/10/introducing-github-pullrequests), which enabled developers to review source code in the same place they write it: inside their familiar and highly-customized editor.
 Today, we're excited to share a sneak peek of a new experience that will further enhance in-editor PR reviews with support for **rich, multi-repository code navigations**.

-<iframe src="https://www.youtube.com/embed/DAqDEi0fGco?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.youtube-nocookie.com/embed/DAqDEi0fGco?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen title="First look at a rich code navigation experience"></iframe>

 ## Say goodbye to superficial reviews